I was recently interviewed for a podcast – and halfway through, I told a whopping fib.

 If you’re really, truly playing squash (ideally facing someone who is a lot better at it than you are), you are utterly spent at the end – and a little bit more than spent, so you’re all wobbly-legged, feel nauseous with exhaustion and have very strange friction-rashes in odd places.

-The thing is, your tiredness is a measurable constant that’s independent of your skill level.
+The thing is, your level of tiredness is always the same, independent of your skill level.

-If you hit a “I Just Had A Proper Squash Game” level of tiredness, you know you’ve pushed right to your physical limits – and beyond the previous level of your instincts, reaction-time and stamina by a few percent since the last time you played.
+If you hit a “I Just Had A Proper Squash Game” level of tiredness, you know you’ve pushed right to your physical limits – which are a few percent beyond the previous level of your instincts, reaction-time and stamina since the last time you played.

-I reckon my friend’s urge to technicolour-yawn is a sign that speech was prepared to a comparable level, to the limits of an ability to communicate something profound, heartfelt and alarmingly honest.
+I reckon my friend’s urge to technicolour-yawn just before speaking is a sign that speech was prepared to a comparable level, to the limits of an ability to communicate something profound, heartfelt and alarmingly honest.

 It shows my friend was putting enough skill and effort in to make something really damn good.